Tutor in Christian Doctrine

 Rob continues to be involved in ministry, especially preaching and pastoral work, at Holy Trinity, Cambridge, where the McDonald family worship.
 He has accepted invitations to speak at theological colleges and churches in Cambridge and across England.

-Within the University of Cambridge, Rob is an affiliated lecturer in the Faculty of Divinity and a syndic of the university’s, Select Preachers Syndicate.
+Within the University of Cambridge, Rob is a member of the Christian Theology Subject Committee in the Faculty of Divinity and a Syndic of the Select Preachers Syndicate.
 He is also a member of the Society for the Study of Theology and New Wine.

 PhD Faculty of Divinity, University of Cambridge (2012)